newinnovations/PDFium-rs/README.md

 Unlike other implementations, this crate doesn't impose lifetimes on structs representing documents, pages, bitmaps and other structures.
 This makes integration into your application much simpler - you can store these objects wherever you need them without fighting the borrow checker.

-### Clean Integration
+### Access to C API without `unsafe` functions

-Aims to follow the PDFium C-language interface, while still providing a high level safe Rust integration.
+While focussing on the high level safe Rust integration, PDFium-rs also provides safe public access to the C API.
+Unsafe pointers to C structures and memory are transparently replaced with their safe Rust counterparts.

 ### Interactive Application Focus